Not being able to fall asleep and rolling around in bed before you eventually fall asleep might be a big problem.

 Unfortunately, I have to admit to you that there isn’t the best noise color.

 It’s a matter of personal preference and therefore, individuals will prefer different noise color.

-Many people prefer white noise color and it’s considered to be the best one for sleeping, however, maybe you will prefer pink or brown instead of white noise color.
+Many people prefer white noise color and it’s considered to be the best one for sleeping, however, maybe you will prefer pink or brown instead of the white noise color.

 That’s just one of the reasons why there hasn’t been proper research done on this topic.
 Simply because it’s a data that varies from individual to individual and can hardly be measured.

 I’d highly recommend you to try out all types of noise colors you might find.
 That’s how you will find the one you like.
 Experimenting is the part of the process when it comes down to noise colors – but I guarantee you it won’t take long to find your favorite noise color.

 I hope you’ve learned a little bit more about noise colors after reading this post.

 I’ve listed the three most known noise colors which are used by people all around the world, and you can find many audio samples online of these noise colors.

 Maybe you will like it, maybe you won’t – but I’d recommend you to give them a chance and who knows, you might experience great benefits.

 If you’ve tried noise colors before – which noise color do you prefer?